u1ui/dialog.js/README.md

 # dialog.js
-alert, prompt, confirm but async
+alert, prompt, confirm but async and stylable